phenotypic.abc_.PrefabPipeline#

 • Inheritance of ImagePipeline features: PrefabPipeline inherits all ImagePipeline functionality: sequential operation chaining, benchmarking, verbose logging, batch processing via .operate(), and serialization via .to_yaml() / .from_yaml().

-• Parameter tuning via __init__(): Most PrefabPipeline subclasses expose key algorithm parameters in __init__() (e.g., detection threshold, smoothing sigma, refinement footprint).
+• Parameter tuning via __init__(): Most PrefabPipeline subclasses expose key algorithm parameters in __init__() (e.g., detection threshold, smoothing sigma, refinement shape).
 Adjust these for your specific images before scaling to large batches.

 • Benchmarking for profiling: Set benchmark=True when instantiating to track execution time and memory usage per operation.
 Useful for identifying bottlenecks in large batch runs.